vivekchandrabs/Malicious-site-detection/README.md

 ## Output variable (desired target):

-      "TYPE" - Which tell if the site is malicious or benign.
+      "TYPE" - This tells if the site is malicious or benign.
 1 for malicious and 0 for benign.

 ## Models trained on:
 | Algorithm                         | Accuracy| Validation Accuracy |